Satisfactory Academic Progress (SAP) Policy - Graduate and Professional Students

 Financial aid applicants and recipients who were previously maintaining SAP but are identified as failing to maintain either the Minimum 67% Pace of Completion or the Measurement of Quality will be placed on Financial Aid Warning status for one semester of enrollment.
 Students who have reached or exceeded their Maximum Total Attempted Hours or are identified as being unable to complete their degree prior to reaching their Maximum Allowable Total Attempted Hours are not eligible for the one semester on Financial Aid Warning and immediately lose their financial aid eligibility.

 Example of a 67% Minimum Pace of Completion Calculation:

 12 successfully completed hours/18 attempted hours=0.6667 Pace of Completion.
 This student is making SAP because they have successfully completed two thirds of the hours they attempted.

 Graduate and Professional students are not considered to be making SAP once their Total Attempted Hours reach the maximum number permitted for their degree program, or it is apparent they will be unable to complete their degree before reaching the Maximum Total Attempted Hours permitted for the program.

 Master’s or Specialist Degree Programs:

-The maximum number of Total Attempted Hours permitted students pursuing a master’s or specialist degree is 102, and
+The maximum number of Total Attempted Hours permitted for students pursuing a master’s or specialist degree is 102 (the Master of Science in Business Analytics is allowed 49 instead of 102), and

 Students with Maximum Total Attempted Hours between 90-101 must be graduating at the end of the next semester of enrollment in order to be making SAP during that semester.